bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 pub struct MyDynamicLabel(&'static str);
 ```

-The nice thing is, that this don't has to be a string, it can be any time, also numbers etc.
+The nice thing is, that this don't has to be a string, it can be any type, also numbers etc.

 ## Camera-driven UI